MilenIvanovv/Rental-Car-App/README.md

 ## Setup

-1. Be sure to have insalled docker!
+1. Be sure to have docker insalled!

 If you don't have it, follow the steps <a src="https://docs.docker.com/install/linux/docker-ce/ubuntu/">here</a>
 Recomended **Install using the repository** guide path